 This is according to the Angora Goat Mohair Industry publication from USDA (Miscellaneous Bulletin 50, 1929).
 In the early 19th century, Mohair was a valuable commercial product.

 The Turks crossed the Angora goat with popular stock to increase the poundage of salable hair.
-Thus increased the supply of mohair accessible for exportation to European countries.
+Thus increasing the supply of mohair accessible for exportation to European countries.

 This happened probably because there was no effort to keep the original Angora separate, and the general rise in size and strength of the goats available in the Angora area was, undoubtedly, somewhat the outcome of this mix with other blood.